natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/paramiko.rst

 * ``look_for_keys`` - by default paramiko performs key authentication.
 To disable this, put the flag in False
 * ``allow_agent`` - paramiko can connect to a local SSH agent.
 This is necessary when working with keys and since in this case authentication is done by login/password, it should be disabled.

-After execution of previous command there is already a connection to the server.
+After execution of previous command there is already a connection to server.
 Method ``invoke_shell`` allows to set an interactive SSH session with server.

 Method send
 ~~~~~~~~~~